Better and High-Fidelity Pilot Model for USAAF Fighter Aircraft in WW2

 0 voters

-Therefore, I’d like to suggest applying a skin remodel for American pilots in prop aircraft that belonged to the World War II-era US Army Air Corps and US Army Air Forces with accurate flight suit equipment in its retrospective time.
+Therefore, I’d like to suggest major remodels for American pilots in the aircraft that belonged to the World War II-era US Army Air Corps and US Army Air Forces with accurate flight suit equipment in its retrospective time.

 Currently, the pilot from any American prop aircraft, excluding P-51C and bombers, looks like this:

-The pilot model was seen in the Gaijin’s Birds of Steel console game back in 2012.
-I suggest updating the old pilot model exactly like the pilot model from the P-51C.
-Below is for reference:
+The pilot model was seen in the Gaijin’s Birds of Steel, a console game back in 2012.
+It is low-quality and needing a touch-up.

-The flight suit and equipment of the P-51C’s pilot are accurate, but it is missing the oxygen mask.
-I propose to add the oxygen mask.
+The flight suit and equipment of the P-51C’s pilot are accurate.
+However, it is missing the oxygen mask.

-I want to mention that this model is wearing the iconic A-2 leather flying jacket, and this jacket is a pre-war design that carried through for most of World War II for American aircrew.
-In the last stages of World War II, more American pilots wore cheaper and warmer B-10 or B-15 jackets instead.
+I want to mention that this model is wearing the iconic A-2 leather flying jacket, which is a pre-war design that was presented in World War II for American pilots.
+In the last stages of World War II, more pilots would wear cheaper and warmer B-10 or B-15 jackets instead.

-Below are the historical examples of the American pilots’ flight equipment:
+Refer to the historical examples of the American pilots’ flight equipment below.

-It is not uncommon to see many historical photographs of American fighter pilots wearing Royal Air Force equipment such as British-produced helmets and boots.
+It is not uncommon to see many historical photographs of American fighter pilots wearing Royal Air Force equipment such as British helmets and boots.
 They got these either through trading with RAF pilots trained in the US or visiting RAF airbases in the UK (as well as RAF pilots visiting the US airbases in the UK).
 Some found the British-made helmets more comfortable for them to wear than their American-made helmets.
-I am going ahead and listing the most commonly issued pieces of flight gear for American pilots in the USAAF service below for your reference.

 Helmet